VLPLAY-Games/LufiraOS/README.md

 > ### It is **NOT** intended for production use or daily driving.
 > ### The system is a work in progress, and many features are either partially implemented or not yet functional.
 > ### Use at your own risk, and expect crashes, instability, and missing functionality.
+> ### See [Known Issues and Limitations](#known-issues-and-limitations) for the most significant current problems.

 # ⚠️ Documentation Notice

-> This documentation is provided for LufiraOS v0.1.0 and may contain inaccuracies, outdated information, or minor inconsistencies with the current source code.
+> This documentation is provided for LufiraOS v0.3.0 and may contain inaccuracies, outdated information, or minor inconsistencies with the current source code.
 LufiraOS is an actively developed project, and its architecture and implementation may change over time.
 >If a discrepancy exists between this documentation and the source code, the source code should be considered the authoritative reference.
 > Documentation will be continuously reviewed and updated as the project evolves.
+See [CHANGELOG.md](CHANGELOG.md) for a detailed history of changes.

 ## System Requirements